Rishi Opel, Writer and Director of The Grind, discusses the making of the film

 The end scene of The Grind was filmed underneath the A40 flyover.
 It was perfect.
 It had huge iron girders and concrete pillars, covered in graffiti on either side, holding up the dual carriageway.
 You could even hear the strange hum of the traffic passing above you when you stood underneath it.

-I remember when Salva Mea (Save Me) was released in the summer of 1995 and the impact it had on me & the reaction we got on the dance floor when we dropped that track.
+I wanted to use some of the classic tracks that I listened to back in the 1990's.
+I was a big fan of Faithless.
+I remember when Salva Mea (Save Me) was released in the summer of 1995 and the impact it had on the dance floor whenever we dropped that track.

-I was going to use Hip-Hop throughout the film.
+I wanted to use Hip-Hop throughout the film.
 I was heavily into Nas, Biggie Smalls, Gang Starr, Wu-Tang and De La Soul.
-One of my favourite tracks from that period was "Stakes Is High" by De La Soul, and it felt right for the characters.
+One of my favourite tracks from that period was Stakes Is High by De La Soul, and it felt right for the characters.

 it depends on how much the copyright costs and whether we can afford it.
 We definitely want tracks from Faithless & Daft Punk in the film.
 If not, there are a number of up and coming artists who want to provide us with tracks.